-There are limitations to teletherapy — we don’t get to see each other’s body language, we miss the implicit communication (the “feeling” in the room), etc. — as well as privacy concerns.
+There are limitations to teletherapy.
+For example, you and your therapist don’t get to see each other’s body language and you may miss the implicit communication (the “feeling” in the room), etc., as well as privacy concerns.
 For these reasons, when engaging in teletherapy it is important for you to have a private, distraction-free space where you can avoid interruption.
-When we are conducting teletherapy, your therapist will be in the office or their home office and will not multi-task.
+When we are conducting session, your therapist will be in the office or their home office and will not multi-task.
 You will have your therapist’s full attention.

-However, sometimes technology fails.
-If the call is disconnected, your therapist will wait for the patient(s) to either rejoin the video call or (if the failure is on the therapist’s side) the therapist will call the patient(s) on the phone.
-If you are unable to reconnect after two attempts, the session will be ended.
+Sometimes technology fails.
+This is a problem in teletherapy.
+Your therapist will wait for you to either rejoin the video call or (if the failure is on the therapist’s side) the therapist will call the patient(s) on the phone if your session is disconnected.
+If you are unable to reconnect after two attempts, the session will end.
 Patients are still responsible for the session fee.

 Want to know more about teletherapy at TherapySmith?